-- Three Options for Overseas Care: Active-duty members and their eligible family members may be able to choose between Tricare Prime Overseas, Tricare Prime Remote Overseas, or Tricare Select Overseas.
+- Three options for overseas care: Active-duty members and their eligible family members may be able to choose among Tricare Prime Overseas, Tricare Prime Remote Overseas or Tricare Select Overseas.

-- Three Regions: Since Tricare Overseas provides health care in over 200 countries, it is organized into three administrative regions: Eurasia-Africa, Latin America & Canada, and Pacific.
+- Three regions: Since Tricare Overseas provides health care in over 200 countries, it is organized into three administrative regions: Eurasia-Africa, Latin America and Canada and Pacific.

-- Translation Services Available: International SOS offers over-the-phone translation services for active-duty families in non-English speaking countries as well as medical record translation.
+- Translation services available: International SOS offers over-the-phone translation services and medical record translation for active-duty families in non-English speaking countries.

 What is Tricare Overseas Program (TOP)?

 The Tricare Overseas Program is the health plan available to U.S. uniformed members and their eligible family members living outside of the United States (including U.S. territories).
 There are three distinct health care plans under the Overseas “umbrella”: Tricare Prime Overseas, Tricare Prime Remote Overseas and Tricare Select Overseas.
 Both Prime options are nearly identical to Tricare Prime and operate like a HMO: Most care is delivered via a primary care manager (PCM), and referrals are required by the PCM for specialist visits.
 Tricare Select Overseas shares the same features as Tricare Select: In exchange for higher out-of-pocket costs, beneficiaries do not rely on a PCM and have greater freedom of choice in selecting providers and managing their own health care.

 Eligibility and Costs